voxeet/comms-sdk-unreal/docs/docs/blueprints/events.md

 Triggered automatically when a remote participant is added to the conference.

+This event is triggered for all participants who were present in the conference at any time, including participants who joined and left and are no longer in the conference.
+The status of the participant provided by this event should be taken into account when handling this event.
+For more information, refer to the [graph of possible status changes](../../static/img/participant-status-changes.png).

+Users who are only interested in tracking whether a participant is currently connected to the conference are encouraged to use [On Remote Participant Connected](#on-remote-participant-connected) and [On Remote Participant Disconnected](#on-remote-participant-disconnected) for simplicity.

 #### Data provided
 | Provides             | Type                                                                | Description                        |
 |----------------------|:--------------------------------------------------------------------|:-----------------------------------|